 What is natural increase?

-Population natural increase (or natural change) is the difference between the number of deaths, and the number of births over a period of time.
+Population natural increase (or natural change) is the difference between the number of births, and the number of deaths over a period of time.

 If there are more births than deaths over a period, natural increase will have a positive contribution to population growth.